Fun ways to practice Addition and Subtraction

 Magic Triangles:

-Similar to the ones above but in triangles.
-Each of the sides have to add to 100 here.
-You can also make up your triangles adding upto 50, 70 etc.
+Similar to the ones above, but in triangles.
+Each of the sides has to add to 100 here.
+You can also make up your triangles, adding up to 50, 70, etc.

 This link is from Beast Academy (BA).
 BA is an excellent curriculum for kids who love math.